-In the summer of 2014, the Honors Program Director and the Honors Faculty Advisory Council approved the following mission statement:
+In the summer of 2014, the Honors College Director and the Honors Faculty Advisory Council approved the following mission statement:

-“The UAF Honors Program provides opportunities for students to pursue excellence in academic and personal development.
+“The UAF Honors College provides opportunities for students to pursue excellence in academic and personal development.
 We foster critical and independent thinking and help students become informed, responsible, and active citizens.”

 We take our mission seriously and work with each student to create an education and extracurricular plan that helps students achieve their academic goals, develop their strengths, and address their short-comings so that by the time they graduate, they will be highly qualified for careers or graduate and professional schools.